Warsaw Stock Exchange: Authorities

 The highest authority of the Warsaw Stock Exchange is the General Meeting of Shareholders of the WSE.
 All Stock Exchange shareholders have the right to participate in the general meeting.

 The Exchange Supervisory Board supervises the activities of the Exchange.
 It consists of 5 to 7 members.
 The Exchange Supervisory Board meets at least once a quarter.
 The term of office of its members is joint and lasts three years.

 The Exchange Management Board manages the day-to-day operations of the Exchange, admits securities to exchange trading, defines the rules for introducing securities to trading, supervises the activities of exchange brokers and exchange members in the field of exchange trading.

 The Exchange Management Board consists of 3 to 5 members.
 The work of the management board is managed by the President of the management board appointed by the General Meeting.
-Currently, the president of the WSE is Marek Dietl.
+Currently, the president of the WSE is Tomasz Bardziłowski.